-More than 1,000 acres of land have been purchased and permanently protected by the preservation community across Brandy Station and Cedar Mountain to date.
+More than 1,000 acres of land have been acquired by the Trust and the preservation community across Brandy Station, Cedar Mountain and Culpeper’s other historic battlefields to date.
 This acreage, nestled between the Rappahannock and Rapidan Rivers, is home to some of the most picturesque landscapes in Virginia.
-A state park encompassing these two battlefields would provide the Commonwealth with a unique opportunity to showcase our shared history, increase tourism, and promote outdoor recreation in a region currently underserved by the Virginia state park system.
+A state park encompassing these hallowed grounds would provide the Commonwealth with a unique opportunity to showcase our shared history, increase tourism, and promote context-sensitive recreation in a region currently underserved by the Virginia state park system.

-The fundamental building blocks for a new park are already in place, including a series of interpretive trails with accompanying signage, parking areas and an active support network rooted in the Brandy Station Foundation and the Friends of Cedar Mountain Battlefield.
-Through mutually beneficial partnerships between the Civil War Trust and local caretakers, the proposed park lands are currently maintained at little to no cost; the Trust has offered to continue its management of these lands for the first five years following the park’s creation as Virginia forms and finalizes its own management plan in conjunction with the Trust’s present partners.
+The fundamental building blocks for a new park are already in place, including a series of interpretive trails with accompanying signage, parking areas and an active support network.
+Through mutually beneficial partnerships between the Trust and local caretakers, the proposed park lands are currently maintained at little to no cost; the Trust has offered to continue its management of these lands for the first five years following the park’s creation as Virginia forms and finalizes its own management plan.

 When will the Brandy Station and Cedar Mountain State Park become a reality?

-With the steadfast support of Culpeper County, the Town of Culpeper and the greater Culpeper community secured, the Brandy Station and Cedar Mountain State Park Alliance has been working to educate members of the Commonwealth’s General Assembly about the park proposal in turn.
+With the steadfast support of Culpeper County, the Town of Culpeper and the greater Culpeper community secured, the Trust and its partners have been working to educate members of the Commonwealth’s General Assembly about the park proposal in turn.

 Where will the Brandy Station and Cedar Mountain State Park be located?